by Ari Lox

 "I'm sorry.
 Mr. Owl gave me strict orders," Rex Robin answered.
 "Besides, Mr. Chalcy Owl donates generously to laryngitis research, which might cure your wife one day."

-A future promise is today's empty gift.
+A future promise may be an empty gift today.